 - The Wine Events – This category represents one-time wine events.
 The annually held events focused on wine includes wine festivals, fête du Vin, gastro-walks, village harvest festival, etc.

 We hope that now you are all excited, and we have triggered the oenophilia and wanderlust in you.
-So, without testing your patience further, let’s take a virtual visit to some of the fantastic places for wine tourism in 2020:
+So, without testing your patience further, let’s take a virtual visit to some of the fantastic places for wine tourism:

 Douro Valley, Portugal